monicawidmann/monicawidmann.github.io/_pages/research.md

 Negotiating Sovereign Debt: The Choice for Incomplete Contracts

+## In Progress

 Ballots, Bonds, and Green Backs: How Elections and Regime Types Shape Eco-Financing

-Ballots and Bonds: The Electrifying Facade of Greenwashing in Provinces and Municipalities During Election Seasons (with Soohyun Cho and Simone Dietrich)

-## In Progress

 Creditors in the Crosshairs: The Art of Selective Defaults Across Regimes